Travel & Other Resources

 U.S. Passport Services: Whether you are a first time passport holder or needing a renewal, the Department of State outlines the documents needed and steps involved in the passport process.

 Smart Traveler Enrollment Program (STEP): All CSUSM travelers must register their travels with the U.S. Department of State through the STEP Program, offering helpful country alerts/updates plus registration with the local embassy.
-Watch our helpful video tutorial here: STEP Tutorial
+Watch our helpful STEP Tutorial video.

 The CIA World Factbook: Discover interesting country facts and background before you travel!